janrinze/miniatom/README.md

 # miniatom
-Acorn Atom in minimal cofiguration for iCE40 HX8K ICOboard
+Acorn Atom in minimal configuration for iCE40 HX8K ICOboard

 The Acorn Atom is a 1980's home computer.
 It requires very little resources.
 It makes a very good candidate for a minimal implementation on the ICOboard.